-Note The Erewhon Investments example system already includes a Web service provider, which may be a useful example as you complete the steps described in the following subsections. was built following the steps described in the following subsections.
-In the Erewhon example schema there are two provider applications: WebServiceOverHttpApp, which uses normal Web services over HTTP, and WebServiceOverTcpApp, which uses JADE's Direct Web Services over TCP/IP.
+Note The Erewhon Investments example system already includes a web service provider, which may be a useful example as you complete the steps described in the following subsections. was built following the steps described in the following subsections.

+In the Erewhon example schema there are two provider applications: WebServiceOverHttpApp, which uses normal web services over HTTP, and WebServiceOverTcpApp, which uses Jade-to-Jade web services over TCP/IP.
 Both applications provide the same functionality.